ssinyagin/gerty/doc/gerty_device_attributes.markdown

    defined in device lists.
 6. The *[job]* section in Job definition file may override attributes defined at the siteconfig level.
-7. If the value is not found during previous steps, hey are repeated by adding `-default` suffix to the attribute name.
-This allows to set more specfic values to device lists or classes.
+7. If the value is not found during previous steps, they are repeated by adding `:default` suffix to the attribute name.
+This allows setting more specfic values to device lists or classes.

 Gerty distribution supplies a number of pre-defined device classes, as follows: